coveo/source.coveo.com/_posts/2016-06-20-open-source-coveo-javascript-linter.md

 });
 ```

-Sit back, relax and enjoy watching your silly mistakes from your terminal
-output!

-## TypeScript
+## Want to be a TypeScript tech-wizard-in-residence?

-For TypeScript lovers, Coveo also provides a gulp task wrapper to lint
+For TypeScript lovers, **Coveo** also provides a gulp task wrapper to lint
 TypeScript.
 The project *pretty-typescript* can be found
 [here](https://github.com/coveo/pretty-typescript) (huge kudos to Dominique
 Bégin).

-Similarly to *pretty-javascript*, you only have to include `pretty-typescript` and `gulp` from `npm`.
+Similarly to *pretty-javascript*, you only have to include `pretty-typescript`
+and `gulp` from `npm`.

 ```sh
 npm install --save-dev pretty-typescript gulp
 ```

-Then simply add a task to lint your TypeScript code in your `gulpfile` as follow :
+Then simply add a task to lint your TypeScript code in your `gulpfile` as
+follows :

 ```js
 var linter = require('pretty-typescript');